janhove/janhove.github.io/about.md

 ---
 {% include JB/setup %}

-I'm an 'Oberassistent' (senior lecturer) at the Department of Multilingualism at the University of Fribourg in Switzerland.
+I'm an 'Oberassistent' (senior assistant) at the Department of Multilingualism at the University of Fribourg in Switzerland.

 ## Education